 Singapore Gambling Regulation

-Gambling Regulation Singapore, officially known as the Republic of Singapore, is a sovereign island state in Southeast Asia.
-After the country gained its independence from the United Kingdom in 1963, Singapore legalized several traditional gambling activities.
-That said, casinos were strictly banned, with the government refusing to revise the ban up until 2004.
+Gambling RegulationSingapore, officially known as the Republic of Singapore, is a sovereign island city-state in Southeast Asia.
+After the country gained independence from the United Kingdom in 1963, Singapore legalized several traditional gambling activities.
+That said, casinos were strictly banned, and the government refused to lift the ban until 2004.

 Currently, online gambling is strictly prohibited in Singapore, unless it is provided by operators authorized by the respective local authorities.
-Individuals found to illegally gamble online face harsh penalties, with local authorities inflicting even heavier penalties to other parties involved in illegal online gambling.
+Individuals found to illegally gamble online face harsh penalties, with local authorities inflicting even heavier penalties on other parties involved in illegal online gambling.

 The gambling industry in Singapore is strictly regulated by a few key pieces of legislation.
 Currently, the lottery in the country is a strict monopoly, with Singapore Pools being the only operator authorized to provide lottery games.
-Meanwhile, casino gambling is only allowed when it is offered by the so-called integrated resorts (IR).
+Meanwhile, casino gambling is allowed only when it is offered by the so-called integrated resorts (IR).

 History of Gambling in Singapore

-Licensing Requirements Back in 1923, when Singapore was still under British rule, gambling was legalized in the country.
-However, as this led to high numbers of gambling addiction cases, the legal status of gambling lasted only three years, with the activity being criminalized yet again.
+Licensing RequirementsBack in 1923, when Singapore was still under British rule, gambling was legalized in the country.
+However, as this led to a significant number of gambling addiction cases, the legal status of gambling lasted only three years, and the activity was criminalized once again.

-After the current gambling laws were amended in 2022, the two casino operators that hold exclusive rights to operate land-based casinos in Singapore had their licenses extended up until 2030.
-This means that the operators will keep their exclusivity in their regions for quite a few years.
+After the current gambling laws were amended in 2022, the two casino operators that hold exclusive rights to operate land-based casinos in Singapore had their licenses extended until 2030.
+This means that the operators will keep their exclusivity in their respective regions for quite a few years.

 Gambling Regulations in Singapore